Oregon Ducks: Rugby

 Founded in 1961, the University of Oregon Rugby Football Club plays Division 1 college rugby in the Northwest collegiate rugby conference against local rivals such as Washington and Washington State.
 Oregon's biggest rivalry, however, is their "civil war" matchup against in-state rival Oregon State University.
 Oregon plays its home games at Riverfront Field.
 The Ducks have been led by head coach Pate Tuisue since 2012.

 The University of Oregon Women's Club Rugby Team has been coached by Greg Farrell since 1998.
 They are a part of the Pacific Mountain Rugby Conference.
 During their league season they will play University of Washington, Washington State University, Oregon State, Boise State University, and Western Washington University.
 For the past couple years the team's main rival has been Washington State University.
 Oregon Women's also plays on Riverfront field.

 Ice hockey (Men's)

 The Ducks compete as independents in Division I of the American Collegiate Hockey Association.
 Prior to their move up from Division II in 2022, the team won six PAC-8 Championships in ten appearances.

 Lacrosse (Men's)

 The Ducks Club Lacrosse team competes in Division I of the Pacific Northwest Collegiate Lacrosse League of the Men's Collegiate Lacrosse Association.
 Since joining in 1997, the ducks have won 10 PNCLL Conference Championships and made an MCLA title game appearance in 2007.

 Championships

 NCAA team championships

-Oregon has won 35 NCAA national championships.
+Oregon has won 35 NCAA team national championships.